cedlemo/ctypes-stubs-generation-notes/README.md

 ## Cstubs Enums bindings from the GObject-Introspection library

-In this example I will describe how to use the Ctypes Stubs module to bind C enums with `Cstubs.Types.TYPE.enum` and especially the enum `GITypeInfo`.
+### Introduction
-Here is the following enum that we want to bind:
+In this example I will describe how to use the Ctypes Stubs module to bind C enums with `Cstubs.Types.TYPE.enum`.
+The enum used come from the `gobject-introspection` library and is called `GITypeInfo`.
+Here is it's declaration:

 ```c
 typedef enum